Noise in Digital Photography

-Noise in is defined as the deterioration of a digital image captured as disturbances which are not related to the actual image content.
+Noise in Digital Photography is defined as the deterioration of a digital image captured as disturbances which are not related to the actual image content.
 Noise sometimes compared with film grain in film photography, however, film grain in film photography is used for artistic effect, where as Noise in Digital Photography is a pathetic deterioration of image quality.

 What is Noise in Digital Photography